MicrosoftDocs/learn/learn-pr/wwl-data-ai/migrate-sql-workloads-azure-virtual-machines/includes/7-compare-additional-migration-methods.md

 ## Azure Data Factory

 You can use [Azure Data Factory](https://learn.microsoft.com/azure/data-factory/quickstart-get-started) for data migration rather than entire database migration.
 Azure Data Factory can migrate and transform data from source SQL Server databases.
-It is commonly used for merging data from multiple sources into Azure SQL Managed Instance, especially for business intelligence workloads.
+It's commonly used for merging data from multiple sources into Azure SQL Managed Instance, especially for business intelligence workloads.
 However, it can also be used to move data from or to SQL Server running on Azure Virtual Machine.
 To achieve this, data movement pipelines are created in Azure Data Factory to transfer data from the source to the destination.

 ## The Windows Import/Export Service

-Use the [Windows Import/Export Service](https://learn.microsoft.com/azure/import-export/storage-import-export-service) method to transfer large amounts of data to Azure Blob storage when uploading over the network is not feasible.
-With this service, you send one or more hard drives containing that data to an Azure data center, where your data will be uploaded to your storage account.
+Use the [Windows Import/Export Service](https://learn.microsoft.com/azure/import-export/storage-import-export-service) method to transfer large amounts of data to Azure Blob storage when uploading over the network isn't feasible.
+With this service, you send one or more hard drives containing that data to an Azure data center, where your data is uploaded to your storage account.